 Car hijacking has been on the rise in Kenya with motorists falling prey to hijackers who either pose as beautiful ladies who have got a flat tyre, a planned accident, a lonely child, or people who just want to hike a lift and then later on turn on you.
 Today, we delved into vehicles which are most susceptible to hijacking.

 Out of the many cars hijacked in Kenyan roads, Vitz owners have always been the victims.
 This is is because the hijackers think that the owners are majorly women who can’t protect/defend themselves.
 A Vitz is also easier to flag down because of its size.

 This is also a small private car which falls prey to hijackers many times.
-Owners of “smaller” vehicles are advised to avoid lonely routes at night and to have atleast a weapon or an extra passenger in the car with them.
+Owners of “smaller” vehicles are advised to avoid lonely routes at night and to have at least a weapon or an extra passenger in the car with them.

 3.Toyota Auris, Belta and Wish

-Size gives this one away too, just like vitz.
+Size gives this one away too, just like Vitz.
 Mazda Demios are also majorly owned by women who are very easy to hijack because they can’t put up a fight

-5. Subaru Imprezza
+5. Subaru Impreza

 Many people associate owners or drivers of this car as “childish”, with those blaring horns, oversized bumpers and loud exhaust pipes, hence hijackers mostly pick them as soft targets and milk them of whatever they have.